artist. storyteller. scamp*

-Though I’ve always worked in the arts (film, improv comedy, acting, clowning, theatre) it has only been this year that I dared picked up a brush and started to learn how to paint.
-And I love it.
-I paint in oils and soft pastels.
-I love to delight the eye with bold, energetic brushstrokes and colour.
+Though I’ve always worked in the arts (film, improv comedy, acting, clowning, theatre) it has only been this past year at the age of 53 that I dared picked up a brush and started to learn how to paint.
+And I am so glad I did.
+I love it.
+I paint in oils, soft pastels and gouache -landscapes, cityscapes, and some figures and portraits.
+I aim to delight the eye with bold, energetic brushstrokes and rich vibrant colour.
 The Newfoundland coast offers up breathtaking vistas that never cease to amaze me, and so I take my camera everywhere I go.

 I like to write comedy.
 I write comedy for film, TV, songs, the web, theatre and cell phone games.
 I will write genres other than comedy too, and if appropriate, I will refrain from placing even one joke in the work.
-I can do that.
+I have done that that.

 My first short story “How Prozac Saved My Marriage” was written for the Happy Woman Magazine, which parodies women’s magazines.
 It was picked up and published in “The Language of Argument” a writing text book for college students.
 Jonathan Swift, Bill Cosby, Dave Barry, Jane Austen, William Shakespeare and Bob Dole were also published in it.
 Not sure what that means – but boy is that cool.
 (Revised.
 Except for the Bill Cosby part.)